Week 13 NFL score predictions: A guide to best games, more

 The NFL Live crew breaks down why the Titans should easily beat the injury-depleted Jets in their Week 13 matchup.

-Turron Davenport's pick: The Titans' defense has to get back on track after allowing back-to-back 30-plus-point performances, but New York is lacking any serious weapons on offense other than deep threat Robby Anderson and is only scoring 20 points per game.
+Turron Davenport's pick: The Titans' defense has to get back on track after allowing back-to-back 30-plus-point performances, but New York is lacking any serious weapons on offense other than deep threat Robby Anderson and is scoring only 20 points per game.
 On the other side of the ball, Jonnu Smith has emerged as a threat on offense to go along with Corey Davis and Dion Lewis in the passing game.
 But look for the rushing attack featuring Lewis and Derrick Henry to gash a New York defense allowing 128.2 yards per game on the ground.
 Titans 24, Jets 14

 FPI win projection: TEN, 78.9 percent.
 After beating the Patriots 34-10 in Week 10, the Titans had the No. 1 defense in points allowed and ranked seventh in opponent Total QBR (52.4).
 Since then they have allowed 72 points in two games.